Statutory Audit and Auditor's Report in France | Paris 8

 Even below the legal thresholds, many companies voluntarily appoint a CAC.
 This is particularly appropriate when:

-- ▸Raising capital: VC funds and business angels often require certified accounts before investing.
+- Raising capital: VC funds and business angels often require certified accounts before investing.
+See our growth strategy and valuation service.

 Non-profit associations (loi 1901) receiving more than €153,000 in annual public subsidies are required to appoint a CAC and submit their annual accounts for certification.
 Our firm understands the specific accounting features of non-profit entities (designated funds, restricted grants, valued volunteering) and regularly supports Parisian cultural, sports and social associations.